 The Strata Property Act stipulates that you must provide violation notices in writing.
 Residents must also be given a reasonable opportunity to answer the complaint, including a hearing if they request it.
 Residents who believe they were treated unfairly may also choose to seek legal counsel.

 Strata policies aren’t there to create problems for your corporation.
-They are there to help improve how your strata functions.
-Use good sense to determine the value of adopting any new rules, and always stay focused on maintaining your strata’s health and your residents’ satisfaction with their community.
+They are there to help improve how your strata corporation functions, something that everyone within the community can benefit from.
+While enforcing strata rules on neighbours can be difficult, working with a strata management company can take that responsibility off your plate.
+Use good sense to determine the value of adopting any new rules or when amending existing rules.
+Always stay focused on maintaining your strata’s health and your residents’ satisfaction with their community.
 Most importantly, remember that community pride plays a major role in how well strata members follow the rules.